cswanson310/mongo/src/mongo/db/query/README.md

  * **Query Execution:** Iterate the winning plan and return results to the client.

-Here we focus on the process for a single node or replica set where all the data is expected to be found locally.
+In this documentation we focus on the process for a single node or replica set where all the data is expected to be found locally.
 We plan to add documentation for the sharded case in the src/mongo/s/query/ directory later.

 ### Command Parsing & Validation

-Here we will focus on the following commands, generally maintained by the query team and with the majority of our focus on the first two.
+The following commands are generally maintained by the query team, with the majority of our focus given to the first two.
 * find
 * aggregate
 * count